gravitational/teleport/rfd/0080-hardware-key-support.md

 #### Supported clients

 `tsh` and Teleport Connect will both support hardware private key login, and `tctl` will be able to use resulting login sessions.

-#### Unsupported clients

-The WebUI will not be able to support PIV login, since it is browser-based and cannot connect directly to the user's PIV device.
-If a user with `require_session_mfa: hardware_key` attempts to login on the WebUI, or use an existing login session, it will fail.
-However, WebUI user registration and password reset logic must still work, regardless of the user's private key policy requirement.
-After initial registration/reset flow, the user should be directed to a page which notifies them that `tsh` or Teleport Connect must be used.

-It may be possible to work around this limitation by introducing a local proxy to connect to the hardware key, or by supporting a hardware key solution which doesn't need a direct connection, but this is out of scope and will not be explored in this PR.

-In cases where WebUI access is needed or desired, cluster admins should only apply hardware key policies selectively to roles which warrant more protection.
-Teleport Connect will also serve as a great UI alternative.

 ### UX